AlexandreFenyo/net-monitor/README.md

 <script src="javascript/public/net-monitor.bundle.min.js"></script>
 ````

-To create and manage a chart, you first need to declare an html canvas, like you would do with Chart.js:
+To create and manage a chart, you first need to declare an html canvas with an id, like you would do with Chart.js:

 ````html
 <canvas id="myChart1" width="800" height="200"></canvas>